-Kinesiology tape has been in use since its inception by Dr Kenzo Kase, a Japanese chiropractor, in the late 1970s.
+Kinesiology taping has been used since its inception by Dr Kenzo Kase, a Japanese chiropractor, in the late 1970s.

 In recent years kinesiology taping has become popularised by professional athletes, who can be seen wearing all manner of colours and taping patterns across various body parts.

 Kinesiology tape is used to provide joint support, lessen pain, reduce swelling, and improve performance.
-The research is mixed in its effectiveness; however, it can have a place as part of an overall patient treatment plan.
+The research is mixed in effectiveness; however, it can be part of an overall patient treatment plan.

 There are also one or two musculoskeletal conditions that kinesiology taping may help patients manage, such as knee osteoarthritis Lu et al, (2018).

 Kinesiology tape is made from a stretchy fabric, a blend of cotton and nylon.
 Its elasticity is designed to mimic the skin whilst allowing a joint to move through a full range of motion.